 Certain insurance providers offer extra benefits such as free 24-hour towing and roadside assistance, depending on the policy.
 Some also have extra servicing office branches for any assistance you may require, such as to check with the offices for claims or any forms you may have to fill out.
 Another fairly recent added feature provided by insurance companies is a mobile app where you can check your policy details, among other things.

 Premiums are your payments to the insurance providers.
 Prior to the motor insurance de-tariffication in July 2017, the cost of an insurance policy is determined by the value and engine capacity of your vehicle.
 Now that motor insurance in Malaysia is de-tariffed, premiums are calculated based on the risk behavior of the consumers.
-Factors in this risk-based assessment are the driver’s age, gender, occupation, residence, claim history, and frequency of car use.
+Factors in this risk-based assessment are the driver’s age, gender, occupation, residence, claim history, and the frequency of car use.

 No Claim Discount (NCD)